Beyond

 Usually it is the best shape for shot peening.

-Good performances in cleaning and peening processes.
+Good performance in cleaning and peening processes.

 Grits - Angular - "G"